ApurbaNag/Number-guessing-Game/README.md

-this is a number guessing game can be player single or multi player you have to just guesses the number which is generated randomly the winner will be decided by who is having less number of guess
+This is a number guessing game
+Can be player single or multi player
+You have to just guesses the number which is generated randomly The winner will be decided by who is having less number of guess
 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________-

 Guess the Number Game